applied-crypto-lab/picco/README.md

 ### Public-private key pair generation

-Programs compiled by PICCO in **deployment mode** use pair-wise secure channels protected using symmetric key cryptography, and the parties' public keys are used to communicate the key material.
+Programs compiled by PICCO in **deployment and testing mode** use pair-wise secure channels protected using symmetric key cryptography, and the parties' public keys are used to communicate the key material.
 Each computational party must have a public-private key pair, and the name of a file containing a computational node's public key is stored in the runtime configuration file.
 In the current implementation, only RSA keys are supported, and the key stored in a file needs to be in a format compatible with what OpenSSL uses.
 The following example commands can be used to generate a public-private key pair for party `ID`:

 ```
 openssl genrsa -out private_ID.pem 2048